-No corridor specific requirements for additional cases on RFC Rhine-Alpine.
+No specific corridor requirements for additional cases on the Corridor Rhine-Alpine.

 4.3.4 Annual timetable phase

 4.3.4.1 PaPs

 PaPs are a joint offer of coordinated cross-border paths for the annual timetable produced by IMs/ABs involved in the Corridor.
 The C-OSS acts as a single point of contact for the publication and allocation of PaPs.